Down (311 song)

-"Down" is a song by the band 311.
-It is the first song on their third album, 311.
-It was their first #1 single on the Billboard Alternative Songs charts, and along with their self-titled album, was largely responsible for launching them into mainstream success.
+"Down" is a song by the American rock band 311.
+It is the first song on their third album, 311, and became their first number-one single on the US Billboard Modern Rock Tracks chart.
 An accompanying video for the song was in rotation on MTV at the time of its release.
-Due to its massive popularity it was also included as the first song on their live album, Live, and on their greatest hits album, Greatest Hits '93–'03.
-Since its release it has also become a staple of their live concerts, and is usually dedicated "to all the old-school 311 fans."
-However, following the terrorist attacks on September 11, 2001, it was placed on the list of post-9/11 inappropriate titles distributed by Clear Channel.
+The song was included as the first song on their live album, Live, and on their greatest hits album, Greatest Hits '93–'03.
+Since its release, it has also become a staple of their live concerts, and is usually dedicated "to all the old-school 311 fans."
+Following the terrorist attacks on September 11, 2001, it was placed on the list of post-9/11 inappropriate titles distributed by Clear Channel.

-"Down" was released as downloadable content for the music video game Rock Band 3 on October 2, 2012.
-It has also been featured in other video games such as Big Air Freestyle, BMX XXX, and Major League Baseball 2K7.